yetanalytics/lrsql/doc/docker.md

 #### Other DBMSs

 The SQL LRS Dockerfile uses the SQLite run script in `bin` as the default `CMD`.
 To change to another DBMS use the corresponding script.
-For instance to use PostgreSQL:
+For instance to use Postgres:

 ``` shell
 docker run \